lnshi/node-cayley/README.md

 ### writeFile(pathOfNquadsFile, callback)

-* Description: write your N-quads data file into cayley.
+* Description: write your N-Quads data file into cayley.

 * Arguments
-  * pathOfNquadsFile: `string`, path to your N-quads data file.
+  * pathOfNquadsFile: `string`, path to your N-Quads data file.
   * callback
     * Has the below form: